 Fibromyalgia fog, most commonly referred to as fibro fog, has become

-an epidemic these days for more people, yet especially for those living with the effects of long term fibromyalgia and co-conditions.
+an epidemic these days for more people, yet especially for those living with fibromyalgia, and its primary co-conditions as well.

 The myriad of symptoms within fibromyalgia creates a cascade of real challenges to the brain and to the balance of neuro chemicals.
-People living with fibromyalgia and it's related conditions are not crazy, lazy, or stupid.
-No, it’s just that the total load on the body and mind has caused an overflow.
-Hence, the name Fibro Fog.
+If you are living with fibromyalgia and its related conditions, you are not alone if you experience fibro fog on a regular basis.

 Toxic environments are one of the biggest offenders and contributors to brain fog.

 Those of us with any environmental illness know this all too well.
 From toxic laundry detergent fumes to body care products to petro chemicals.
 Traveling can also cause major fibro fog issues due to the exposure to many different environments and various toxins.

 Lack of sleep within the parameters of the body clock is also a major contributor to fibro fog.
 Falling asleep and getting REM sleep can be more challenging, and there-in starts the vicious cycle.

 Multi-tasking and exposure to constant media outlets can exacerbate stress and fibro fog and even create a lack of motivation within a healthy lifestyle.

 Wireless computers and cell phones emit levels of radiation that are best limited in duration and frequency for those with any brain and fibro fog issues.
 The tremendous increase in radiation and EMF pollution in our environment today has affected brain function and also increases the level of constant stress on the body.